 What is SB 1383?

-SB 1383 is a statewide effort to reduce emissions of short-lived climate pollutants (SLCP).
-Specifically, the law sets the following targets:
+Effective January 1, 2022, SB 1383 is a statewide effort to reduce emissions of short-lived climate pollutants.
+Specifically, the law sets the following goals:

-- Rescue at least 20% of currently disposed of edible food for human consumption by 2025.
+- By 2025, rescue at least 20% of edible food currently disposed for human consumption.

 Why SB 1383?

-When compostable materials such as food scraps and paper products break down in a landfill, they become powerful contributors to greenhouse gas emissions.
-Compostable materials such as food waste and paper decompose anaerobically (without oxygen) in a landfill, producing methane (CH4)—one of the most potent greenhouse gases in Earth’s atmosphere.
+When compostable materials such as food scraps and paper products break down in a landfill, they produce methane (CH4)—one of the most potent greenhouse gases in Earth’s atmosphere.

-Did you know that 71% of all waste landfilled by San Mateo County is organic material (organic in this case meaning coming from recently living organisms like plants or animals).
-Reducing organic waste by 75% from the 2014 base year would require diversion of about 292,000 tons per year.
+In San Mateo County almost 71% of all waste landfilled by San Mateo County is compost material.
+Meeting the goals of SB 1383 for 75% requires diversion of about 292,000 tons per year.
 While this goal may seem big, each one of us has the power to help reach this goal.

 Who does SB 1383 apply to?

-SB 1383 applies to all residents (single-family hones and apartments/condos), businesses, education agencies, and non-local entities (special districts, state/federal facilities, and prisons).
+SB 1383 applies to all residents (single-family homes and apartments/condos), businesses, education agencies, and non-local entities (special districts, state/federal facilities, and prisons).

 How does it impact me as a resident?